See http://www.nps.gov/glac/ for

 is spread out with no climbs.
 There is a trail branch to

-Old Man Lake - the lake was temporarily closed while I was
+Oldman Lake - the lake was temporarily closed while I was

-its climb up, up, and up to Pitamakan Pass, with a few
+starts its climb up, up, and up to Pitamakan Pass, with a few

 switchbacks.
-There are wonderful views down on Old Man Lake as
+There are wonderful views down on Oldman Lake as

-you head up.
-At the first trail junction (which is actually
+first trail junction (which is actually the pass, even though

-can look down into the next valley at Pitkamakan Lake.
+you still have more up to go), you can look down into the next

-continental divide with a nice ledge to rest on and enjoy the
+continental divide, with a nice ledge to rest on and enjoy the

 views of mountains deeper in the park.
 Steal your nerves as

-finishes going around Mt.
-Morgan and goes along an open ridge
+mile, the trail finishes going around Mt.
+Morgan and goes

-where you again have wonderful views down on Old Man Lake
+along an open ridge where you again have wonderful views down

-park the other direction).
-The trail then goes back to the
+deeper into the park the other direction).
+The trail then

-ledge like hike (but not quite as narrow as around Mt.
-Morgan)
+goes back to the ledge-like hike (but not quite as narrow as

 around Flinsch Peak and after a little over a mile reaches

-over the next 1.5 miles to No Name Lake.
-Take a side trip to
+steep 1600 feet over the next 1.5 miles to No Name Lake.

-the lake and enjoy the pretty, small sized lake.
-Another 1.5
+Take a side trip to the lake and enjoy the pretty, small

-miles and 800 feet down takes you to the junction for Two
+sized lake.
+Another 1.5 miles and 800 feet down takes you to

-Medicine Lake.
-You can either cheat by hooking a right for
+the junction for Two Medicine Lake.
+You can either cheat by

-the lake (you'll have to know the departure times - and you'll
+fee water shuttle across the lake (you'll have to know the

-then have to walk the road back to the trailhead parking lot)
+departure times - and you'll then have to walk the road back

-or hook a left and hike for 3 fairly level miles along the Two
+to the trailhead) or hook a left and hike for 3 fairly level

-Medicine Lake north shore (some views of the lake along the
+miles along the Two Medicine Lake north shore (some views of

-and took several long breaks along the way and it took me 10
+along the way and it took me 10 hours to complete this hike.

 Trail Length + Elevation: